Will ACA premium tax credits not be extended and will the Republican Party win the House in 2026?

 This market resolves according to the source market rules.
 Review the source market before relying on this interpretation.

-Resolution deadline: 3 Nov 2026, 00:00 UTC
+Market close time (source timestamp): 3 Nov 2026, 00:00 UTC